 You need plenty of fluids during these last weeks of pregnancy too, so if you have a suspicion you’re not drinking enough water, now is a good time to up your intake and establish a healthy drinking habit.

 Oily fish are a powerhouse of beneficial nutrients, including vitamin D, iron and omega 3 LCPs.
 Try these ideas for healthy snacks and light meals that are ideal for your third trimester and while breastfeeding.
-Just remember to limit your intake to two portions per week, due to their potential pollutant content9:
+Just remember to limit your fish intake to two portions per week, due to their potential pollutant content9:

 - Sardines on toast with fresh tomatoes